-I was never a big fan of beetroot but I like to experiment with flavors, even with those ingredients which I wouldn't normally give too much attention to.
-It is all about following recipes or even creating them and finding flavors that really work together.
+I was never a big fan of beetroot but I like to experiment with flavours, even with those ingredients which I wouldn't normally give too much attention to.
+It is all about following recipes or even creating them and finding flavours that really work together.

 2 shallots, coarsely chopped

 3 large red bell peppers, cored and seeded, cut into 1/2 inch pieces2 red beets (about 450g), trimmed, peeled and cut into 1/2 inch pieces